Equator principles reporting

 In 2015, the EP Association introduced new reporting obligations in order to improve transparency on transactions financed by members of the association.
 As a consequence, each EPFI shall report, at least annually, on transactions that were subject to the Equator Principles and have reached Financial Close and on its Equator Principles implementation processes and experience.

-In 2016, 51 transactions, namely 39 project finance transactions, 8 project-related corporate loans and 4 project finance advisory mandates falling within the scope of the Equator Principles, were signed.
+In 2017, 47 transactions, namely 27 project finance transactions, 5 project-related corporate loans and 15 project finance advisory mandates falling within the scope of the Equator Principles, were signed.
+Among these transactions, 40% are related to renewable power projects (an increase of 5pt as compared to 2016).

 These data are certified by our external auditor (EY).

-In 2016, 35% of the transactions signed were category A, 41% category B, 24% category C. Most of the projects were located in the Americas and Europe.
+In 2017, 32% of the transactions signed were category A, 47% category B, 21% category C. Most of the underlying projects are located in Europe and in the Asia Pacific regions.
 For each transaction, the E&S Due Diligence process conducted by Societe Generale was commensurate with the nature, scale and stage of the Project, and with the level of environmental and social risks and impacts.
-The internal E&S Due Diligence was supported by an Independent E&S Review for more than 90% of the financed Projects.
+The internal E&S Due Diligence was supported by an Independent E&S Review for all the financed Projects categorised A or B.

-Moreover, for the 18 category A and B transactions associated to Projects located in non-designated countries, the application of the EPs implies a development of the underlying Projects in alignment with the IFC Performance Standards and World Bank EHS Guidelines, in addition to compliance with local E&S laws, regulations and standards.
+Moreover, for the 9 category A and B transactions associated with Projects located in non-designated countries, the application of the EPs implies a development of the underlying Projects in alignment with the IFC Performance Standards and World Bank EHS Guidelines, in addition to compliance with local E&S laws, regulations and standards.

-For the 47 financing transactions (i.e. Project Finance transactions and Project-Related Corporate Loans) signed in 2016, Societe Generale’s allocation represents a total of EUR 3.3 billion, of which EUR 782 million were allocated to renewable power Projects, i.e. 24% of total Bank EP commitments this year (an increase of 3% as compared to 2015).
+For the 32 financing transactions (i.e. Project Finance transactions and Project-Related Corporate Loans) signed in 2017, Societe Generale’s allocation represents a total of EUR 3 billion, of which EUR 522 million were allocated to renewable power Projects, i.e. 78% of total Power Bank EP commitments this year (an increase of 21pt as compared to 2016).

 Equator Principles Categories